How much does a call to China from Australia cost?

 Making cheap calls to China:

 Calling China with the best international rates.
-You can use ClicknCall to call China just like a phone card but without any hidden charges or service fee!
-Calling China cheaply with the best quality has never been so easy.
+You can use ClicknCall to call China just like a phone card.
+There is no hidden charges or service fee!
+Calling China with the best rates and quality!

 Calling China - how to dial?